Savoring Japan's Seafood: Various Types of Crab and Recommended Recipes

-Crab is a wonderful ingredient that enriches our dining table.
-There are many different types, each with a unique taste and way of eating.
-This time, we will explore the world of Kani in depth and introduce its appeal.
+Crabs are a wonderful ingredient that enriches our dining tables.
+There are many varieties, each with its own unique flavor and way of eating.
+In this article, we will delve deeper into the world of crabs and introduce their appeal

-Swaiga is known for being caught on the Sea of Japan coast of Tottori, Fukui, Ishikawa and Toyama.
-The marsh caught in this area is particularly well-received for its size and depth of taste.
-The freshly caught fish are boiled and shipped immediately.
-It is generally enjoyed with nibai vinegar or hot pot dishes.
+Snow crab is known to be caught along the Sea of Japan coast in Tottori, Fukui, Ishikawa, and Toyama.
+Snow crab caught in this area is particularly highly rated for its size and rich flavor.
+Freshly caught snow crab is boiled and shipped immediately.
+It is commonly enjoyed with nibaizu (sweet vinegar) or in hot pot dishes

-The name of the Watariga is because it travels long distances by riding the currents.
-The official name is "Gazami" and is characterized by its diamond-shaped shell and large scissors.
-The common way to eat is to boil the food that is still alive, cut it, and stir-fried it in a Chinese style.
+The name of the blue crab comes from the fact that it travels long distances by riding the tidal currents.
+Its official name is "gazami," and it is characterized by its diamond-shaped shell and large claws.
+It is commonly eaten by boiling it alive or cutting it into chunks and stir-frying it in the Chinese style

-The hair, which is covered in short hair, is mainly produced in Hokkaido.
-The miso in particular is considered to be exquisite, and it is recommended to enjoy it by boiling it or using it as a vinegar dish.
+The hairy crab, which is covered in short hair, is mainly produced in Hokkaido.
+Its miso is particularly delicious, and is recommended to be enjoyed boiled or as a vinegared dish

-The taraba is large and the taste is highly rated.
-Most of them are available in canned or frozen foods, making them easy to enjoy.
-As the name suggests, Tarabaga is often caught in the same fishing grounds as cod.
+King crabs are large and highly rated for their taste.
+Most are sold canned or frozen, making them easy to enjoy.
+As their name suggests, king crabs are often caught in the same fishing grounds as cod

 Recommended recipes using crab